jesperhoy/GitHubBackup/README.md

 My source code is one of my most valuable assets (think only of the hours of labor behind it).

 I trust that GitHub will do their best to keep it safe, but I simply cannot afford to rely on this alone.
-What it GitHub is hacked, what if they go down for an extended prior, what if my own Internet connection goes down for an extended period...
+What if GitHub is hacked, what if they go down for an extended prior, what if my own Internet connection goes down for an extended period...
 I need to have an automatic and reliable backup system.

 You might argue that my local repositories are already full backups of those on GitHub.
-The problem with this is that I have around 45 repositories that I work on at different times on different computers.
+The problem with this is that I have around 45 repositories that I work on at different times on different computers in different physical locations.
 I cannot manually keep track of what is updated where.
-That is why I use GitHub - as my central repository - that's where all my latest bits are.
+That is why I use GitHub - as my central repository of repositories - that's where all my latest bits are.

 Of course other very similar tools / scripts already exists - but mostly for Python and "Bash"(?).
 I use Windows, and I don't know Python or Bash.
 So for me, a Windows tool makes more sense.